-The MRC does not conflict with the GCRO or the Risk Management General Division's responsibilities for Risk governance as prescribed under the HFSF Relationship Framework Agreement or the Bank of Greece's Governor Act no. 2577/2006.
-The CEO serves as the Chairperson of the MRC and the GCRO as the Vice Chairman.
+The MRC does not conflict with the GCRO or the Risk Management General Division's responsibilities for Risk governance as prescribed under the Bank of Greece's Governor Act no. 2577/2006.
 They have responsibility to escalate material risks and issues to the BRC and to update ExBo on material risks and issues on a periodical basis.

-The MRC is in quorum and meets validly when half of its members, including the Chairperson or the Vice-Chairperson, plus one are present or represented.
+The MRC which meets on a monthly basis prior to the BRC meeting or more frequently on an ad-hoc basis, if required, is in quorum and meets validly when half of its members, including the Chairperson or the Vice-Chairperson, plus one are present or represented.
 Selected attendees can be invited to the MRC meetings, when the topics for discussion fall under their remit or they have the requisite expertise to constructively participate.
 The finalized minutes are distributed to the BRC, SPC and ExBo members, as prepared by the committee's secretary and approved by its Chairperson.
 Abstracts of resolutions reached and actions to be taken are provided to Management, SPC and/or ExBo members, as necessary.